Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Carbon Sinks

 A carbon sink is any system that absorbs more carbon than it emits, such as forests, soil and oceans.
+This helps to regulate the planet’s temperature and mitigate against climate change.

 Closed-Loop